-Ideally, square your card up onto the cream coloured card so that it will be flush against the edges and then cut down so that you will have three sides all flat against the edges of the card, however if you are making this card with younger kids then don’t worry too much about getting your card ‘Pinterest perfect’ – anything made with love is the best thing to receive after all.
+Ideally, square your card up onto the cream colored card so that it will be flush against the edges and then cut down so that you will have three sides all flat against the edges of the card, however if you are making this card with younger kids then don’t worry too much about getting your card ‘Pinterest perfect’ – anything made with love is the best thing to receive after all.

-Next cut out holly and holly berries from red* and green card* or paper.
-If this is too tricky for your child (particularly if you are making this with a younger child or preschooler) you might want to cut out the holly shape for them as it can be a bit tricky.
+Next cut out holly leaves and holly berries from red and green card or paper.
+If this is too tricky for your child (particularly if you are making this with a toddler or preschooler) you might want to cut out the holly shape for them as it can be a bit tricky.

-With that your card is done, all to decide now is who to send it to.
+With that your card is done, all to decide now is who to send it to!

-More Christmas Crafts for Kids
+More Christmas Card Ideas for Kids